-Note: This page contains side effects data for the generic drug bcg.
-It is possible that some of the dosage forms included below may not apply to the brand name TheraCys.
+Note: This document contains side effect information about bcg.
+Some dosage forms listed on this page may not apply to the brand name TheraCys.

 Common side effects of TheraCys include: urinary tract infection, detrusor hyperreflexia of bladder, fever, hematuria, urinary frequency, urinary urgency, vomiting, chills, and malaise.
 Other side effects include: arthralgia.
-See below for a comprehensive list of adverse effects.
+Continue reading for a comprehensive list of adverse effects.

 - skin rash

 Some side effects of bcg may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 After you stop using this medicine, it may still produce some side effects that need attention.
 During this period of time, Check with your doctor immediately if you notice the following side effects:

 Applies to bcg: intravesical powder for reconstitution, percutaneous powder for injection.

 Uncommon (0.1% to 1%): Bladder constriction, pyuria, ureteric obstruction

 Rare (0.01 to less than 0.1%): Epididymitis